-Judging Thursday, 2:15 p.m.
+Judging Thursday, 2:00 p.m.

-- A. Open to exhibitors of all grades enrolled in the Swine project. - B. Possible Sponsored Award: An overall supreme champion gilt will be chosen from all breed classes combined regardless of the number of animals in each class. - C. Members may exhibit 6 or fewer animals (with the exception that a pen of 3 feeder pigs equals 1 animal). - D. Project members may also exhibit in Department J-10, Class E, Pet less Pet/Animal Project.
+- A. Open to exhibitors of all grades enrolled in the Swine project. - B. Possible Sponsored Award: An overall supreme champion gilt will be chosen from all breed classes combined regardless of the number of animals in each class. - C. Members may exhibit 6 or fewer animals (with the exception that a pen of 3 feeder pigs equals 1 animal). - D. Project members may also exhibit in Department J-10, Class E, Pet less Pet/Animal Project. - E. Swine coming to the Waupaca Couty Fair shall NOT be fed any raw meat or raw garbage.